micro-focus-idol-archive/java-hod-client/src/site/markdown/index.md

         params);

 ## Library structure
-APIs can be found in the com.hp.autonomy.iod.client.api package.
+APIs can be found in the com.hp.autonomy.hod.client.api package.
 There is one package per category as seen in the HP Haven OnDemand documentation.
 There is one service per API.

 ## Asynchronous requests